 Many cruise destinations have tap water that is perfectly acceptable for drinking, but some do not.
 To be safe, when you are on port excursions, order bottled water rather than drinking the local tap water.
 And this goes for ice cubes as well.
 Most restaurants onshore buy bags of ice made with mineral water.
 However, some may still use ice-making machines that use the local water supply to make ice.
 Be cautious since you also don’t know how clean they keep their ice-making machine.

 Likewise, it’s best to avoid fresh fruit and uncooked vegetables, since they probably rinsed them under the tap.

 Healthy Cruise Tip Four – Jet Lag

 Other tricks of the trade to avoid or reduce the effects of jet lag include taking a nap on your first day so you can try and stay up until it is a reasonable bedtime.
-Or, eating the meal for the time zone you are in, rather than the one your body expects, so if you land in Miami in the morning but your body thinks it is evening, have breakfast.
+Or, eating the meal for the time zone you are in, rather than the one your body expects.
+So if you land in Miami in the morning, but your body thinks it is evening, have breakfast.

-Healthy Cruise Tip Five – Slip Slop Slap
+Healthy Cruise Tip Five – Slip, Slop, Slap

-Many people don’t realize that it is just as easy to get sunburned whilst walking the streets of Europe as it is cruising the Norwegian Fjords or laying out on the Lido Deck on a sun lounger.
+Many people don’t realize that it is just as easy to get sunburned while walking the streets of Europe as it is cruising the Norwegian Fjords or lying in a sun lounger on the pool deck.